Get started – sole traderThe page was last modified:

 If your application is rejected

 The Swedish Companies Registration Office can decide not to register your company name.
-In that case, you can choose a new name or add information to your registration application that will enable your company name to be registered.
+In that case, you can choose a new name or add information to your application that will enable your company name to be registered.

 If you want to appeal their decision, follow the instructions in the decision.

-3. Other permits or applications
+3. Other permits and applications

 There might be other permits or applications that you need to consider when starting your business.